 About the Journal

-"PROBLEMS of Infectious and Parasitic Diseases" is a peer-reviewed journal of NCIPD's scientific papers published in English on paper and in digital form, with periodicity two books a year.
+"PROBLEMS of Infectious and Parasitic Diseases" is a peer-reviewed open-access medical journal of scientific papers covering research on microbiological diagnostics of human infectious diseases.
+It is published by National Centre of Infectious and Parasitic Diseases, in English on paper and in digital form with periodicity three issues annualy.

 The journal received international acclaim and since 1997 has established itself as referenced edition in Exerpta Medica, and since 2008 - in SCOPUS.

-The National Center of Infectious and Parasitic Diseases (NCIPD) is a national institution with a status of scientific organization under the Bulgarian Ministry of Health.
-It's aim is to develop the scientific foundations of the fight against infectious diseases and methods of its implementation.
-This determines the intensive research on etiopathogenesis, immune reactivity, epidemiological features, laboratory diagnostics, treatment and immunoprophylaxis of bacterial and viral, including nosocomial, and parasitic infections.
+Its aim is to extend and share results of intensive research on etiopathogenesis, immune reactivity, epidemiological features, laboratory diagnostics, treatment and immunoprophylaxis of bacterial and viral, including nosocomial, and parasitic infections.

-The NCIPD hosts all National Reference Laboratories (NRLs) for various bacterial, viral, and parasitic infections.
-Laboratory test Complex (LTC), which is for now the only in our country accredited by the Bulgarian Accreditation Service (BAS) in 2003 under the European requirements of standard BS EN ISO 17025 for quality of work.
-NRLs are under permanent international external laboratory control of the German accreditation system Instand.
+NCIPD hosts all National Reference Laboratories (NRLs) for various bacterial, viral, and parasitic infections, accredited by the Bulgarian Accreditation Service (BAS) in 2003 under the European requirements of standard BS EN ISO 17025 for quality of work.

 In 2007 NCIPD was designated by the European Center for Disease Control (ECDC) in Stockholm as the leading, competent national organization, etc. "National competent body" in the field of infectious and parasitic diseases.

 NCIPD is the oldest scientific and practical institute in the field of healthcare in Bulgaria.
-Established in 1881, immediately after Bulgaria's liberation from Ottoman domination, it launched the modern struggle against contagious and parasitic diseases in the country based on the latest achievements of world science.
-Construction and equipment of the current NCIPD building done with the financial support of the Rockefeller Foundation in 1932-1935 significantly contributes in this respect.
+Established in 1881, NCIPD launched the modern struggle against contagious and parasitic diseases in the country based on the latest achievements of world science.

 The main activities of NCIPD include: